 The Pidgin language is meant to be easy to learn as a way of bridging cultures, so, with a keen ear and a bit of patience, you can learn the language of Hawaii.
 It’s spoken by locals to locals, but a local will be unlikely to speak it directly to you.
 So, you’ll have to post up in a public space to listen closely, and you’ll learn the ways of Hawaiian Pidgin.

 The Meaning of the Word Pidgin

 Linguists use the terms pidgin and creole to identify types of hybrid languages.
-Pidgin is a form of communication developed by people who have no common language.
+A pidgin is a form of communication developed by people who have no common language.
 It’s essentially a way to fuse multiple languages into one simple form of communication in order to bridge the gap between cultures.
-And pidgin speakers also speak a main language as their predominant form of communication.
+And pidgin speakers also speak the main language as their predominant form of communication.

 Creole refers to the language spoken most commonly by the children of pidgin speakers.
 The children of pidgin speakers tend to take the new, crude language to add vocabulary and grammar to flesh out a fully functional language.
 Oftentimes, creole speakers take on this new language as their main form of communication.

 English is the predominant language on the islands, but pidgin still flourishes with the locals.
 And in rare cases, you might even meet someone who has lived on the islands all their lives and speaks Hawaiian creole as their main language.

 Sugar cane plantations began to draw in migrant workers from around the world in the mid-1800s.
 Farmworkers from China, Korea, Portugal, Japan, Russia, Spain, Puerto Rico, and the Philippines flocked to the islands for work.
 And these workers lived in close proximity to each other.